 Mostly unknown to each other, diversified from New Zealand to Spain to Canada, we rolled right into the spirit from day 1.
 We knew ‘why we were there’ and that we were going to have a good time.
-We certainly did and now it is called the ‘whisky coast to coast mtb run’.
+We certainly did and now it is called the ‘whiskey coast to coast mountain run’.

 Team:Guide and mentor extraordinaire Mark Cox; Mark Leadbitter, New Zealand; Marc-Antoine Laporte, Canada; Shelagh Munday, Scotland; Jose Luis Fernandez, Spain; Max Cadonna, Italy; William Neville, England; Craig Little, Scotland; Theodore Fairhurst, Canada.